sagar-spkt/sagar-spkt.github.io/_posts/2023-06-17-multi-armedbandit.md

 ---
-title: 'Implmentation of Multi-Armed Bandit Problem'
+title: 'Implmentation and Empirical Analysis of Multi-Armed Bandit Problem'
 date: 2023-06-17
 permalink: /posts/2023/06/rl-multiarmed-bandit/
 excerpt: "Welcome to my latest blog post!
 Today, I am excited to share my recent exploration into the fascinating world of reinforcement learning, specifically focusing on the multi-armed bandit problem and its various solutions.
 As a foundation for my implementation, I closely followed the insightful book, `Reinforcement Learning: An Introduction` (second edition) by Richard S. Sutton and Andrew G. Barto."